 Let’s repent and turn back to God.

-However, living righteously and holy living does not guarantee that our lives will be free from storms.
-If free from the storm is the goal of our lives, maybe we misunderstood the life itself in this world.
+However, living holy and righteously would not guarantee our lives to be free from storms.
+If free from the storm is the goal of our lives, maybe we misunderstood life itself in this world.

 From 1 John 2:12-14, we can see there are 3 levels of spiritual growth: children, young men, and fathers.